 Reactive work takes place when either a complaint is received or assistance is required such as in instances of fire, floods or road accidents.

-Campaigns for the better treatment of animals reared for food or skins are undertaken, the most recent being the campaign against sow stalls.
+Campaigns for the better treatment of animals reared for food or skins, such as the phasing out of sow crates, are undertaken.
 The promotion of improved labeling on products derived from animals, is paying dividends and changes for the better are afoot.

 Protection of equine is an important element in animal welfare and this element includes the monitoring of their welfare in sporting events and in "entertainment.”
 Many activities involving horses are not approved by the NSPCA yet we monitor and take whatever action may be required and appropriate at the time.
 Our official statement of policy opposes animal racing.
 We add that the issues go beyond what happens, for example, at the racetrack and include the manner of training and the issue of when happens to a horse when it can no longer race.

 Rodeo is being promoted as a "fun” activity in our country and as well as opposing this, we ensure a welfare presence at as many events as we know about.
 Marcelle recognised that uplifting the welfare of animals uplifts communities.
 An example of this is assistance given to working donkeys who are used in rural and impoverished areas as transportation not only for basic commodities including food and water – but also to take children to and from school and as ambulances.
 We go to them.
 Replacing ill-fitting, broken or inappropriate harnessing and equipment is a first step.
 Involvement is hands-on and includes skills development as NSPCA staff work with the owners to demonstrate and advise on the upkeep of equipment and the basic care of the donkeys.